 The Columbus truck accident attorneys with Agee Clymer Mitchell & Portman discuss three of the greatest differences between truck accidents and car crashes here.
 We will be glad to share more information and answer your specific questions if you contact us to schedule a free consultation.
 Request an appointment by calling (614) 678-3318 or by completing this online contact form.
 If your injuries make visiting our Columbus offices difficult, we can come to you.

 The most obvious — and unfortunate — difference for victims is that collisions with large trucks tend to inflict much more severe injuries than car crashes.
-During 2016, the Ohio Department of Public Safety recorded 114 deaths and 4,912 injuries in wrecks involving commercial trucks.
 The greater the harm caused by a negligent or reckless truck driver, the higher the medical bills and other expenses such as lost wages for victims will be.
 As the cost of a truck accident rises, so does the likelihood that insurance companies will dispute or reject claims for fair and adequate compensation.

 Figuring out why the truck accident happened will clarify which insurance policy will apply.
 Often, more than one policy will apply.
 A dedicated Columbus truck accident lawyer will understand how to prepare and present claims tailored to the requirements for each insurer.